pivotal/docs-tap/tap-gui/configurator/api-docs.hbs.md

 ##### signInAsGuestResolver&lt;TAuthResult&gt;(): SignInResolver&lt;TAuthResult&gt;

-Get a resolver that creates an ad-hoc guest user.
+This method gets a resolver that creates an ad-hoc guest user.

 ##### signInWithEmail(email: string, context: AuthResolverContext): Promise&lt;BackstageSignInResult&gt;

-Utility function to sign in as a user by email address.
+This method provides a utility function to sign in as a user by email address.

-Attempt to match given email with a catalog user's email for sign-in.
-If that fails, sign in the user without associating with a catalog user.
+The method attempts to match the given email address with a catalog user's email address for sign-in.
+If that fails, the method signs the user in without associating with a catalog user.

 | Parameter | Type                | Description                            |
 |-----------|---------------------|----------------------------------------|